lnwor/WifiCity_captiveportal/README.md

 ### Windows

+Unfortunately it's not trivial to automate the connection in Windows, so the more reliable solution I found manually starting a script.

 * Download
   [WifiCity_win.bat](https://raw.githubusercontent.com/lnwor/WifiCity_captiveportal/main/Windows/WifiCity_win.bat)
   and execute it.
 * Insert Username and Password.
 * From now on, you can execute the generated `login_WifiCity.bat` file to connect to the captive portal without inserting or opening anything.
+You may put it in the desktop to open it quickly or create some kind of shortcut.

 ### Mac